SharePoint Vs. Google Drive – The Debate!

 2)The main difference in the SharePoint Vs. Google Drive debate is the Microsoft ecosystem.
 Although Google Docs does allow users to store and open from the web, SharePoint actually has the capability for simultaneous editing with Microsoft Word.
 Google Drive does as well, but only when using Google Docs (the Microsoft Word equivalent).
 For businesses invested in the Microsoft product, switching back and forth between Google Docs and Word can be inefficient.

-While some businesses may need a place to store and house their documents, Microsoft SharePoint surpasses Google Docs in the realm of additional features like workflows, integration, and cloud computing.
+Some businesses may need a place to store and house their documents in which case both products are great.
+Microsoft SharePoint surpasses Google Docs in the realm of additional features like workflows, integration, and cloud computing.

 Both sides of the SharePoint Vs. Google Drive debate have their advantages.
 However, with SharePoint and a consulting firm like eSoftware Associates – we can help boost your productivity, become more efficient and see all the Microsoft 365 platforms have to offer.